Cantech Knowledge Base

 sudo systemctl status php8.3-fpm

-You should see active (running) — that means it’s working!
+You should see active (running), which means it’s working!

 Step 4: Configure PHP-FPM with a Web Server